Wolfos/WolfRPG.Core/README.md

 WolfRPG.Core handles basic data storage and editing.
 It is intended as a base for the other WolfRPG libraries to build upon, but can be used by itself.

 # State of development
-WolfRPG.Core is currently usable, but is still under active development and minor breaking changes are likely to occur
+WolfRPG.Core is currently usable, but is still under active development and minor breaking changes are likely to occur.
+Because WolfRPG is largely a gameplay framework, it is recommended to maintain a local fork so it can be tailored to your game specifically.

 # Documentation
 [Installation](https://github.com/Wolfos/WolfRPG.Core/wiki/Installation)